yuyao-wang/MethaneFuse/README.md

 ## Citing Panopticon
-If you find this work useful, consider citing (coming soon!)
+If you find this work useful, consider citing
 ```
-PROPER BIBTEX
+[coming soon!]
 ```